Trivadis/plsql-cop-cli/FAQ.md

 The trial/preview version provides full functionality but is limited in time and volume.

-The commercial version of PL/SQL Cop requires a separate software license agreement.
+For production use a separate software license agreement is required.